neondatabase/website/content/docs/ai/langchain.md

 ## Generate Embeddings with OpenAI

-TODO - talk about how langchain takes care of embedding generation internally while adding the vectors to Postgres database, else the user can refer to https://js.langchain.com/v0.2/docs/integrations/text_embedding/openai#specifying-dimensions (in JS) and https://python.langchain.com/v0.2/docs/how_to/embed_text/#embed_query (in Python) for handling the embeddings on their own.
+LangChain handles embedding generation internally while adding vectors to the Postgres database, simplifying the process for users.
+For more detailed control over embeddings, refer to the respective [JavaScript](https://js.langchain.com/v0.2/docs/integrations/text_embedding/openai#specifying-dimensions) and [Python](https://python.langchain.com/v0.2/docs/how_to/embed_text/#embed_query) documentation.

 ## Stream Chat Completions with OpenAI

-TODO - talk about how LangChain can be used to find similar documents to the user latest query and then invoke the OpenAI API internally to power chat completion responses
+LangChain can find similar documents to the user's latest query and invoke the OpenAI API to power chat completion responses, providing a seamless integration for dynamic interactions.

 <CodeTabs labels={['JavaScript', 'Python']}>